bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

 res24: Any = something else entirely
 {% endhighlight %}

+Pattern matching gives you a new way to implement common programming task.
+For instance consider the following trivial problem - computing the length of a list:

+{% highlight scala %}
+def length(list: List[Any]): Int = list match {
+  case head :: tail => 1 + length(tail)
+  case Nil => 0
+}
+{% endhighlight %}

+Sure, it's not tail-recursive, but it's pretty neat.
+Now that I mentioned tail-recursion I should probably say a bit more about it.
+Recursive solutions generally look very nice in source form, but performance-wise are not that great because each recursive call creates a new stack frame and what's even worse is that stack frames are limited - create too many of them and your program will blow up.
+This doesn't mean that we should start coding everything imperatively, of course.
+Some compilers have the ability to optimize away recursive calls if the last thing that happens in the recursive function is a call to the function itself.
+In the case of our function _length_, unfortunately, the last call happens to be of the method **+** of the object **1** (of class Int).
+We can improve the solution this way:

+{% highlight scala %}
+def length(list: List[Any]): Int = {
+  def lengthrec(list: List[Any], result: Int): Int = list match {
+    case head :: tail => lengthrec(tail, result + 1)
+    case Nil => result
+  }

+  lengthrec(list, 0)
+}
+{% endhighlight %}

+Notice that we now have a nested helper method with a second parameter, an accumulator value.
+This pattern often recurs when dealing with tail recursion - we take the original recursive definition and introduce a helper method using accumulator that is tail recursive.
+The outer method just calls the helper method and waits for the result.
+The Scala compiler will translate internally this recursive function into a something like a loop and the performance will be greatly improved, while preserving the clarity of the recursive approach.

+Some languages (like Scheme) will always optimize tail calls.
+Because of limitations in the JVM not all tail calls can be optimized in Scala (for now), but some tails recursion is better than none.

 # Parallel programming

 With the advent of multi-core processors concurrent programming is